 After dinner, no trip would be complete without enjoying live Chicago blues music.
 This can entail a trip south to Buddy Guy’s Legends by Millennium Park.
 Or north to Kingston Mines in Lincoln Park.
 But whichever way you travel, cabs are plentiful and rides are short.

-Some extra tips for visiting Chicago?
+Extra tips for visiting Chicago

-We recommend against using a rental car.
+– We recommend against using a rental car.
 Parking in Chicago is difficult and taxis are everywhere and very convenient, so it is quite easy to walk and catch a quick ride anywhere in the city.

-Traffic to and from the airports in Chicago can be very congested so plan your trips accordingly.
+– Traffic to and from the airports in Chicago can be very congested, so plan your trips accordingly.

 Pin for later!